bytes-zone/bytes-zone/content/posts/learning-requires-effort.md

 But when it comes to learning in more abstract ways, it's somehow easier to forget that effort is necessary!
 For example, I've made the mistake many times of assuming I learned something just because I reached the last page of a book.

-The Zettelkasten method ([covered](https://zettelkasten.de/posts/overview/) [many](https://www.fastcompany.com/90535318/this-simple-but-powerful-analog-method-will-rocket-your-productivity) [places](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125)) is one way to avoid this, and the one that *How to Take Smart Notes* recommends.
+With that in mind, I can think of at least two ways of putting in the effort to learn.
+There are definitely more, though!

+*How to Take Smart Notes* recommends using the Zettelkasten (slip-box) system [covered](https://zettelkasten.de/posts/overview/) [many](https://www.fastcompany.com/90535318/this-simple-but-powerful-analog-method-will-rocket-your-productivity) [places](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) this past summer.
 In this method, "effort" looks like making notes by rephrasing and making connections to things you already know.
+Educationally speaking, this is called elaboration.

 Outside of note-taking, I see this in how programmers learn new tools and techniques.
 When someone says they want to learn something, a common response goes "well, make a small but useful project and see."
 I've told people that many times myself without recognizing that I'm telling people to learn through effort.

-This makes "learning requires effort" seem pretty general to me, since it applies both in places I expected and places I didn't.
+These examples make "learning requires effort" seem pretty general to me, since it applies both in places I expected and places I didn't.
 That has the feel of a useful principle which I can use to judge if I'm learning or not!
 Am I putting in effort?
 If not, I'm probably not learning!